 There’s no way to charge your electronics on the trail, other than with batteries you take yourself.

 A portable battery will come in handy, as will a solar charger in case the primary battery dies (or if you didn’t bring one, as in my case.)
-I took a small Dizaul, which I hung on my belt during the day and used to charge my smartphone at night or as needed.
+I took a small one that could hang off my backpack during the day and be used to charge my smartphone at night or as needed.

-It worked decently, even when the weather was overcast.
-You won’t be able to fully charge your device, but it was enough to keep it going all four days of the trek.
+It worked decently, even when the weather was overcast, and was enough to keep my phone going through all four days of the trek.

 Obviously, you’ll be able to charge in Cusco before the trek, or in Aguascalientes afterward if you decide to stay there.
 Electricity in Peru is 220v/60hz, and it alternates between flat two-pin outlets (US-style) and round two-pin outlets (Western Europe-style).
 Remember to take a travel adapter if you need one.

 What’s The Best Way to Protect My Electronics?